Introduction to C

 - Low-level memory access: The lightweight programming language requires a low level of memory access and hence is a good fit for system programming.

 - Simplified keyword set: Rich and easy to understand and use a set of simplified keywords that meet one of the most important characteristics of this language

-- Pointer mechanism: The efficient use of pointer and addressing mechanism in C language makes it a unique and a different characteristic from all other programming languages.
+- Pointer mechanism: The efficient use of a pointer and addressing mechanism in C language makes it unique and different from all other programming languages.

 - An efficient language for compiler designing: The reasons such as the lightweight, rich and varied set of commands and features, ability to be able to work extremely well with hardware, low memory utilization makes it an ideal language for the development of compiler designing.